aKjeller/text-tv/README.md

 ## 🤝 Contributing

-If you find a bug or have a feature request, feel free to open an issue or PR.
+If you find a bug or have a feature request, feel free to open an issue!